 Note that the active laser is invisible to the human eye.
-The visible red dot is only the positioning light and is harmless.
 This device should never be used while any cover is open to avoid potentially permanent injury.

 Note also that the cooling water system and exhaust system are both absolutely essential to the safe use of this device.
 Never operate the engraver without both of these systems operating properly.
 Water should always be kept clean and around room temperature, and the exhaust system should always comply with all applicable laws and regulations for workplace and environmental air quality.